 It is tempting to view information sharing as a panacea.
 While it is effective in some cases, it is vital to consider the limitations to the quality of the information and to challenge assumptions that coordination automatically improves outcomes for victims.
-For example, many victims do not report their experiences of violence until they come into contact with the family law system and therefore do not have contemporaneous supporting evidence of the violence they have experienced.
-Or they have been unsuccessful in obtaining a safe and appropriate response from the police or child welfare services or the courts that issue protection orders and this is subsequently interpreted as indicating a lower level of risk for the victim and children or undermines the victim's credibility.
+For example, many victims do not report their experiences of violence until they come into contact with the family law system and therefore do not have contemporaneous, independent supporting evidence of the violence they have experienced.24 Or they have been unsuccessful in obtaining a safe and appropriate response from the police or child welfare services or the courts that issue protection orders and this is subsequently interpreted as indicating a lower level of risk for the victim and children or undermines the victim's credibility.
 Or the perpetrator has carefully manipulated the available evidence to include an array of false allegations about the victim harming the children or experiencing symptoms of serious mental health and this obscures or undermines responses.
-Or the victim downplays their fears to authorities because they may be resilient or scared or polite or embarrassed or don't want to make a fuss.
-Or service providers edit the information they record in anticipation that it may be shared, which may be an attempt to protect the client from disclosure of sensitive material or to limit the potential liability of their employer, but may then be open
+Or the victim downplays their fears to authorities because they may be resilient or scared or polite or embarrassed or don't want to make a fuss or want to protect the perpetrator or their children.25 Or service providers edit the information they record in anticipation that it may be shared, which may be an attempt to protect the client from disclosure of sensitive material or to limit the potential liability of their employer, but may then be open to misinterpretation.
+Those receiving shared information must be trained and resourced to identify and respond appropriately to all these potential dynamics that can occur when family violence is a factor.

-&lt;sup>15 See also the reforms to the Family Violence Act 2004 (Tas) s 37 (facilitates information sharing between court support, counselling services, prosecutors and Legal Aid - current status 'yet to commence'); Restraining Orders Act 1997 (WA) s 70A (enables cross-agency information sharing where necessary for safety of protected person or a child); Intervention Orders (Prevention of Abuse) Act 2009 (SA) s 38 (requires public agencies to disclose information to assist police in locating perpetrators); Domestic Violence Agencies Act 1986 (ACT) s 18 (allows police to share information with crisis support organisations) as discussed in Karen Wilcox, 'Privacy, Information Sharing and Coordinated Practice: Dilemmas for Practice' (2010) 42 Australian Domestic and Family Violence Clearinghouse Newsletter 8.
+Abuse) Act 2009 (SA) s 38 (requires public agencies to disclose information to assist police in locating perpetrators); Domestic Violence Agencies Act 1986 (ACT) s 18 (allows police to share information with crisis support organisations) as discussed in Wilcox, K., 'Privacy, Information Sharing and Coordinated Practice: Dilemmas for Practice' (2010) 42 Australian Domestic and Family Violence Clearinghouse Newsletter 8.

-&lt;sup>16 NSW Department of Justice, Domestic Violence Information Sharing Protocol, Sept 2014, made under s 980 Crimes (Domestic and Personal Violence) Act 2007.
+21 NSW Department of Justice, Domestic Violence Information Sharing Protocol, Sept 2014, made under s 98O Crimes (Domestic and Personal Violence) Act 2007.

-&lt;sup>17 NSW Department of Justice, Domestic Violence Information Sharing Protocol 43.
+22 NSW Department of Justice, Domestic Violence Information Sharing Protocol 43.

-&lt;sup>18 Crimes (Domestic and Personal Violence) Act 2007 (NSW) s 98M, which permits dealing with information without consent if there are reasonable grounds to believe that this will prevent or lessen a serious domestic violence threat where there has been a refusal to give consent or it is unreasonable or impractical to obtain consent.
+23 Crimes (Domestic and Personal Violence) Act 2007 (NSW) s 98M, which permits dealing with information without consent if there are reasonable grounds to believe that this will prevent or lessen a serious domestic violence threat where there has been a refusal to give consent or it is unreasonable or impractical to obtain consent.
 This section removes the previous requirement for the threat to be both serious and imminent.
 See also NSW Department of Justice, Domestic Violence Information Sharing Protocol 48.

-&lt;sup>19 It is estimated that only one in ten intimate partner assaults are reported to police: Donna Roberts, Peter Chamberlain and Paul Delfabbro, Women's Experiences of the Processes Associated with Family Court of Australia in the Context of Domestic Violence: A Thematic Analysis (2014) Psychiatry, Psychology and Law 2.
+It is estimated that only one in ten intimate partner assaults are reported to police: Roberts, D., Chamberlain, P. and Delfabbro, P., Women's Experiences of the Processes Associated with Family Court of Australia in the Context of Domestic Violence: A Thematic Analysis (2014) Psychiatry, Psychology and Law 2; For more on barriers to reporting family violence see COAG Advisory Panel on Reducing Violence against Women and their Children (2016) 40; Judicial Council on Cultural Diversity, The Path to Justice: Aboriginal and Torres Strait Islander Women's Experiences of the Courts (2016) 16; Judicial Council on Cultural Diversity, The Path to Justice: Migrant and Refugee Women's Experiences of the Courts (2016) 18.

-&lt;sup>20 Research shows that many women minimise or deny the violence they have experienced and underestimate the impact on children witnessing the violence: Roberts, Chamberlain and Delfabbro (2014) discussing the work of Graham-Bermann and Levendosky 1.
+25 Research shows that many women minimise or deny the violence they have experienced and underestimate the impact on children witnessing the violence: Roberts, Chamberlain and Delfabbro (2014) discussing the work of Graham-Bermann and Levendosky 1.